cometbft/cometbft/docs/app-dev/indexing-transactions.md

 By default, CometBFT will index all transactions by their respective hashes and height and blocks by their height.

-Tendermint allows for different events within the same height to have equal attributes.

 ## Configuration